Skip to main content

 (1) Nota Long-term: It presents adequate protection parameters.
 However, it is more likely that adverse economic conditions or short-term changes will probably lead to the weakening of the ability of the issuer to meet its financial commitment on the obligation.
 The "+" or "-" symbols show relative standing within the major rating categories.
 A stable outlook means that the rating is not likely to change over the intermediate to longer term.

 Short-term: Strong capacity to meet financial commitments.
-It is the second highest category of Standard & Poor's.
+It is the third highest category of Standard & Poor's.

 (2) Nota Long-term: Subject to moderate credit risk.
 They are considered medium grade and as such may possess certain speculative characteristics.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category.
 The outlook is an opinion regarding the possible direction of the rating in the medium term.

-Short-term: Superior ability to repay short-term debt obligations.
+Short-term: Strong ability to repay short-term debt obligations.

 (3) Nota Long-term: Good credit quality.
 'BBB' ratings indicate that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
 The "+" or "-" symbols denote relative status within major rating categories.
 The outlook indicates the direction a rating is possible to move over a one to two-year period.